TQZhang04/outage-severity-analysis/README.md

   frameborder="0"
 ></iframe>

+This shows the distribution of the number of recorded power outages for each State.
 Taking this at face value, this tells us that CA (California) had the most power outages out of all these states from 2000 to 2016.
-However, this could also have to do with how the data was collected.
-Either way, California seems very overrepresented in our dataset- we might have to control for this later on.
+However, this could also have to do with how the data was collected - maybe more California simply had more records of their outages.
+Either way, California seems very overrepresented in our dataset.

-## Quantitative Variables:
+### Quantitative Variables:
 ### Months
 Plotting the distribution of months will give us an idea of when outages are most common.